 Approximately 1 in 4 children suffer from child abuse or neglect (CAN) at some point in their lives.
 The IPRC's researchers work with community partners to improve the safety, permanency, and well-being of children.

 IPRC was home to LONGSCAN, a 20-year study on child maltreatment.
 Findings were shared with community leaders and stakeholders, including policy-makers at a Federal Congressional Briefing, the NC Child Fatality Task Force, and the National Resource Center for Child Protective Services to improve to the safety, permanency, and well-being of children.
 PI: Dr. Des RunyanLearn More About IPRC's Impact

-IPRC is proud to support UNC students in conducting cutting-edge injury and violence prevention research, including the Child Maltreatment Prevention Research and Practice Network to build linkages between local child abuse and neglect researchers and practitioners.
+IPRC is proud to support UNC students in conducting cutting-edge injury and violence prevention research, including the Child Maltreatment Prevention Research and Practice Network.
 Bi-weekly meetings are held to discuss current developments in and bridging the gap between child abuse and neglect research, policy, and practice within the field of child welfare.
 IPRC lead contact: Meghan E. Shanahan, PhD